GlobedGD/globed2/server/protocol.md

 * 11000 - SyncIconsPacket - store client's icons
 * 11001! - RequestGlobalPlayerListPacket - request list of all people in the server (response 21000)
-* 11002 - CreateRoomPacket - create a room
-* 11003 - JoinRoomPacket - join a room
-* 11004 - LeaveRoomPacket - leave a room (no need for a response)
-* 11005 - RequestRoomPlayerListPacket - request list of all people in the given room (response 21004)
-* 11006 - RequestLevelListPacket - request list of all levels people are playing right now (response 21005)
+* 11002 - RequestLevelListPacket - request list of all levels people are playing right now (response 21005)
-* 11007 - RequestPlayerCountPacket - request amount of people on up to 128 different levels (response 21006)
+* 11003 - RequestPlayerCountPacket - request amount of people on up to 128 different levels (response 21006)
-* 11008 - UpdateRoomSettingsPacket - update the settings of a room

 Game related